-Clear coat failure is not something can can be remedied with a detailing paint correction service.
-In some cases it can be made to look better and will temporarily hide it but it will reappear.
+Clearcoat failure is not something that can be remedied with a detailing paint correction service.
+In some cases, it can be made to look better and will temporarily hide it but it will reappear.
 The only true way to repair clear coat failure is to have the panel repainted at a professional auto body shop.

 How to avoid oxidation and clear coat failure